ktanushree/Prisma-SDWAN-Simplified-PoV/README.md

 PRISMASASE_TSG_ID="tsg_id"
 ```

-3. Download the CSV file with the configuration details as provided in the Google Form
+3. Download the CSV file with the configuration details as provided in the Google Form.

+Important Note: If using a bypasspair interface, please prefix the interface name with the string **_bypass__** i.e. **bypass_< wanport >< lanport>** in the google form.
+Eg: for bypasspair 34, the interface name in the form should be **bypass_34**.
+- Port 3 will be configured as the WAN port
+- Port 4 will be configured as the LAN port

-4. Execute the **setup_prismasdwanspov.py** script
+5. Execute the **setup_prismasdwanspov.py** script
 ```angular2html
 ./setup_prismasdwanspov.py -F <csvfilename>
 ```